kpalaciorodr/KTR/numerical/README.md

 Please have installed in the python environment: `scipy`, `pandas`, and `numpy`.

-### CALCULATE THE FIT OF THE SURVIVAL FUNCTION AND OPTIMIZE THE LIKELIHOOD.
-USE THE TOTAL SIMULATION TIME t_total AS INPUT
+### CALCULATE THE FIT OF THE MAXIMUM BIAS, SURVIVAL FUNCTION AND OPTIMIZE THE LIKELIHOOD.

+The total simulation time t_total is an input argument:

 ```bash
 python3 LM_KTR.py <t_total>